Asabeneh/30-Days-Of-Python/26_Day/26_python_web.md

     app.run(debug=True, host='0.0.0.0', port=port)
 ```

-So far, we have seen how to use template and how to inject data to template, how to a common layout.
+So far, we have seen how to use templates and how to inject data to templates and how to inject a common layout.
-Now, lets handle static file.
-Create a folder called static in the project director and create a folder called css.
+Now, lets handle static files.
+Create a folder called static in the project directory and create a folder called css.
 Inside css folder create main.css.
-Your main. css file will be linked to the layout.html.
+Your main.css file will be linked to the layout.html.

 You don't have to write the css file, copy and use it.
 Let's move on to deployment.